 PHPC Music Ministry

 The Music Ministry of Preston Hollow Presbyterian Church is a vital and active music program that involves vocal ensembles, handbell choirs, and instruments.
-We hope that God will be glorified and that both performers and hearers will be moved to a closer relationship with God.
+The hope is that God will be glorified and that both performers and hearers will be moved to a closer relationship with God.

-Our choir has even toured both nationally and internationally with performances for the International Church Music Festival in Rome, the Cambridge (England) Summer Music Festival, the Texas Choral Directors Association, and the Presbyterian Association of Musicians national conference.
+In June this year, the Sanctuary Choir toured central England, singing in worship in St. Mary’s University Church in Oxford and presenting concerts in Worcester Cathedral and the Woodstock Parish Church.
+The tour ended with a gala concert in historic Coventry Cathedral.
+Tthe choir combined with the St. Michael’s Singers of Coventry and the English Symphony Orchestra under conductors John Rutter, Paul Leddington Wright and Bob Chilcott.
+Our choir has previously toured both nationally and internationally with performances for the International Church Music Festival in Rome, the Cambridge (England) Summer Music Festival, the Texas Choral Directors Association, and the Presbyterian Association of Musicians national conference.

-For more information, contact Terry Price at firstname.lastname@example.org.
+For more information, contact Steve Jobman at email@example.com.

 We organize our children's choirs to include children from ages four through sixth grade.The goal of the choirs is to provide religious, educational, and recreational opportunities for children, to develop an understanding of worship, to encourage a sense of personal responibility and cooperation, and to present music to the glory of God.